-- RG 16.37 We will assess the initial statutory report once it is lodged.
-We may use digital tools to make an initial assessment of the report. - Our assessment of the report is based on a number of factors, including the nature of the possible offences and misconduct reported, the amount of liabilities, the deficiency suffered, the availability of evidence and any prior misconduct by directors. - RG 16.39 Following our assessment, we may: - (a) advise that we propose to take no further action; - (b) request that further information be submitted in a supplementary statutory report through the ASIC Regulatory Portal (see Section D); or - (c) use the information in the report for the purposes outlined in Section E. - RG 16.40 We consider that, in most cases, external administrators and controllers who submit an initial statutory report will have complied with their obligation to report possible offences and misconduct and that no further steps are required. - An external administrator or controller may consider that, after completing and submitting the initial statutory report through the ASIC Regulatory Portal, there are other matters that should be brought to ASIC's attention.
+- RG 16.37 We will acknowledge lodgement of the initial statutory report.
+The automated acknowledgement email will ask registered liquidators to apply their professional judgment to determine whether to submit a supplementary statutory report and provide information to assist with making that assessment.
+An example of this email can be accessed on our website: New ISR acknowledgement email (PDF 94.4 KB). - RG 16.38 ASIC will use the information in the initial statutory report for the purposes outlined in Section E. In a small number of cases, ASIC may make a proactive request that further information be submitted in a supplementary statutory report through the ASIC Regulatory Portal (see Section D). - RG 16.39 If ASIC does not request a supplementary statutory report do not assume that a supplementary statutory report is not of value to ASIC. - RG 16.40 We consider that, in most cases, external administrators and controllers who submit an initial statutory report will have complied with their obligation to report possible offences and misconduct and that no further steps are required. - RG 16.41 An external administrator or controller may consider that, after completing and submitting the initial statutory report through the ASIC Regulatory Portal, there are other matters that should be brought to ASIC's attention.
 In these circumstances, the external administrator or controller should consider submitting either: - (a) another initial statutory report focusing on possible offences or misconduct; or - (b) a supplementary statutory report: see Section D.